RISC-KC/basic_rv32s/guidelines/development_log.md

 Likewise, for memory updates (let’s call the dirty-bit clearing sequence “Cache Clean”), the data to be written to memory is handed from the write buffer, and since handing from write buffer to memory happens on the second clock, we need another WriteDone (Memory Ready) to keep instructions from changing before then.

-The problem is pipelining these signals…
+The problem is pipelining these signals...
-We only know whether to stall at MEM stage—how do we keep things from advancing until then…
+We only know whether to stall at MEM stage—how do we keep things from advancing until then...

 Do we need something extra in the pipeline registers?
 In any case, since the IF-stage PCC must know that the MEM stage needs delay to stop fetching the next instruction temporarily, in the single-cycle design the Control Unit received WriteDone and decided PC_Stall toward the PCC, but the pipelined Control Unit has timing uniformity in ID.
-Of course we could receive a MEM-stage signal and forward it to IF, but…
+Of course we could receive a MEM-stage signal and forward it to IF, but...

 Oh, right.
 Send Cache Ready and Memory Ready to the Control Unit, and have the CU always decide PC_Stall and send it to the PCC.
 The CU itself is combinational logic and not restricted to a specific pipeline stage, so this seems correct without forcing timing uniformity.